Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 16
 ```

-Go to Horror Hill, through a door to the right of the spiral that takes you to Hidden Palace 5 after that you can get through in Chapter 18.
-Go left, where you'll find a spiral to jump to that takes you under the spiral hill.
-Follow this path until you find a well.
-Go down the well.
-Destroy the all the statues by throwing the ghosts at them with △ and ▢.
-Destroying all the statues will reveal an entrance to the right that takes you to Hidden Place 16.
+Go to **Horror Hill**.
+Proceed through the path to the left until you find a well and interact with it.
+Destroy all the statues by throwing the ghosts at them.
+Destroying all the statues will reveal an entrance to the right that takes you to **Hidden Place 16**.

-Defeat all the enemies will earn you the King Skeleton figurine.
+Defeat all the enemies will earn you the **King Skeleton figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248727.png">